mayoras/pypassCLI/README.md

 ## PypassCLI
-A dead simple password manager CLI written in python, using MySQL database
+A dead simple password manager CLI written in Python, using MySQL database